Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says 'Diagnostic metadata — do not surface unless the user asks about performance/troubleshooting,' providing clear when-to-use guidance.
-No explicit alternatives are given, but the context is clear.
+The description explicitly states 'do not surface unless the user asks about performance/troubleshooting', providing clear when-to-use guidance.
+It does not give explicit when-not-to-use alternatives, but the context of siblings suggests no similar tool exists.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.